-Having been there before my friends, I want to be able to gift them something that will be truly beneficial and appreciated.
-Here are my top ideas and advice for buying ‘new baby’ presents:
+Having been there before my friends when they become mums, I want to be able to gift them something that will be truly beneficial and appreciated.
+Here are my top ideas and advice for buying new baby presents:

 Your friend will likely have stocked up on enough newborn clothes already, and that’s before counting the newborn clothes she will be gifted (Everyone loves buying clothes!).
 Buy clothes in bigger sizes to maximise wear and usefulness (anything 6 months and older is a good bet).

 OK, so I know everyone loves buying teeny tiny baby clothes, it IS very fun.
 If you must buy the tiny sizes, why not buy independent?
 There are a wealth of small, online retailers offering great quality clothes that she might not have seen yet .
 (Known fact: pregnant ladies like to browse baby clothes.
 She’ll already be very familiar with all the baby clothes in the high street shops).
 Instagram is a great tool for finding independent childrenswear retailers, try a hashtag search for #babyfashion or #babystyle

 It’s been a while since she was last in non-maternity clothes.
-Clothes that no longer fit well, are buried deep in storage somewhere, or aren’t breastfeeding-friendly – whatever the reasons, there is always a bit of wardrobe
+Clothes that no longer fit well, are buried deep in storage somewhere, or aren’t breastfeeding-friendly – whatever the reasons, there is always a bit of a wardrobe

 Routine walks around the local high street under the guise of “Getting out of the house” or “Getting the baby to sleep” become a regular fixture.
 Moreover, caffeine and babies go hand in hand.
 How about a fully loaded gift card for her local coffee shop?

 There is always something a pregnant person is lusting after but is hesitant to buy because they can’t really justify the expense for anything.
-Popular things that fall into this category are sleep aids, pushchair accessories, and baby/maternity photoshoots.
+Popular newborn baby gifts that fall into this category are sleep aids, pushchair accessories, and baby/maternity photoshoots.
 Perhaps this is a second child and they are unsure if a buggy board will be useful or not?
-Do some detective work to find out what it is they would LOVE to have if money were no object, and club together with your friendship group to buy a ‘big’ present.
+Do some detective work to find out what it is they would LOVE to have if money were no object, and club together with your friendship group to buy a ‘big’ new baby present.